HBSnail/TunTapDriver-windows/README.md

 # UniversalTunTapDriver
 ------
-## A driver for support basic operations on both linux and windows platform.
+## A driver for TUN/TAP devices to support basic operations on both linux and windows platform.

 UniversalTunTapDriver is a lightweight library which allows you to  control TUN/TAP devices on your **windows** or **linux** machine easily.